Krishna0980/NotesApp/README.md

 # NotesApp

-* This application mainly focuses on creation of notes and saving those notes for further usage.
+* This application mainly focuses on creating, editing and deleting notes and saving those notes for further usage.

 __UIControls used while creating this project are:__
 * UITableView